vivid-planet/comet/.changeset/heavy-wasps-arrive.md

 "@comet/admin": patch
 ---

-Fix spacing of `MoreActionsSelectedItemsChip` in `CrudMoreActionsMenu`
+Fix the spacing between the text and chip in `CrudMoreActionsMenu`